Advanced TMS Center

 What are the side effects of TMS?

 Most patients report no side effects.
 Some patients do report mild headaches when first starting TMS, but this usually disappears after the first few visits.
-There is a very slight risk of seizure during TMS, but many precautions are taken to diminish the risk.
+There is a very slight risk of seizure during TMS, but many precautions are taken to carefully monitor and diminish the risk.